svaarala/duktape/doc/testcases.rst

 * Put test cases in a directory hierarchy instead (``test/stmt/trycatch.js``), perhaps scales better (at the expense of adding hassle to e.g. grepping).

-* Keep simple input-output model but add includes.
-There is a lot of boilerplate now for basic things like dumping descriptors.